 Extract, Transform, and Load CSVs

 You’ve now built a workflow that seamlessly accepts lead list CSVs from your sales team and auto-generates a CSV of any “failed” leads that don’t have enough information.
-However, this isn’t the end of the possibilities with the CSV Processor.
+However, this isn’t the end of the possibilities with the Tray Platform's CSV helpers.
 It’s just the beginning.